dwarfered/react-spa-msal-entra-id-quickstart/README.md

 <img src="images/repository-open-graph-template.png" width="600"/>
 </p>

-A quickstart React single-page application that uses MSAL React to authenticate users with Microsoft Entra ID and make authorized requests to Microsoft Graph.
+A quickstart React single-page application built with Next.js that uses MSAL React to authenticate users with Microsoft Entra ID via the authorization code flow with Proof Key for Code Exchange (PKCE).
+It demonstrates how to securely sign in users and call the Microsoft Graph API, using the Microsoft Authentication Library (MSAL) for authentication and Fluent UI for styling.

-🔄 Project Update in Progress (11th May 2025)

-Note: An update is currently in progress to support the latest versions of Next.js and MSAL React.
-This will include improved compatibility with Next.js 15+, enhanced authentication flows, and updated integration patterns with Microsoft Entra ID.
-Stay tuned — will publish the updated version soon!

 ## ⭐ Like this project?